 The Early Stages

-When your puppy is still small you will need to have bowls that are also small so they can get the food out.
-For our little 6 pound, 2 month old Bella we used bowls we had from when the kids were younger.
+When your puppy is still small you will need to have bowls that are small enough for them to reach to the bottom.
+For our little 6-pound puppy we used shallow cereal bowls we had from when the kids were younger.
 This worked great for her and us.
 They were small enough for her to get her little nose down to the bottom of the bowl and they are dishwasher safe.
-If you don’t have small bowls lying around, I recommend getting stainless steel bowls with a rubber ring to help prevent the bowls from moving.
-Just check to make sure they can easily reach the bottom of the bowl.
+As she grew the bowls started to get pushed around as she ate so we switched to shallow ceramic individual casserole dishes that were heavier.
+She still used them today.

 Adulthood

-Tip: Although ceramic bowls are pretty, the ones with fancy rasied decorations are harder to clean.
+Tip: Although fancy ceramic dog bowls are pretty, the ones with fancy decorations are harder to clean.
+You also need to make sure they have a non-toxic finish.

 2. High Quality Puppy Food